k3na7a/jdesjardins/README.md

 Completed : Create Layout Components using Router Outlet to have global overlay for Navigation / Login

-Current Goal : Implement Persistent Login State using useContext global state
+Completed : Implement Persistent Login State using useContext global state & add Global Loading State for Authentication

 TODO : Refactor User Roles so user can have multiple roles